DigiDago/moodle-block_mylastforummessages/README.md

 Uninstallation
 ==============
  1. Put Moodle in 'Maintenance Mode' so that there are no users using it bar you as the administrator.
- 2. It is recommended but not essential to change all of the courses that use the format to another.
-If this is not done Moodle will pick the last format in your list of formats to use but display in 'Edit settings' of the course the first format in the list.
-You can then set the desired format.
- 3. In '/blocks/' remove the folder 'mylastforummessages' if moodle didn't.
+ 2. In '/blocks/' remove the folder 'mylastforummessages' if moodle didn't.
- 5. Put Moodle out of Maintenance Mode.
+ 3. Put Moodle out of Maintenance Mode.

 Version Information
 ===================